 “There seems to be a lot of stuff waiting for me when I get older.”

 “Colin, there’s still a lot of stuff I’m waiting for when I get older.
 We both should be happy to be young while we can.
 A lot of that other stuff is more stress than it’s worth.
 Enjoy the now.”

 “No, that’s the Nguyen!”

-They both smiled again.
+They both smiled and laughed again.

 The uniforms, which were once a nice bright white were now brown, green, and black, and all of the boys seemed to be doing more to enjoy the sliding around than the game.
 This infuriated Colin, who went back into the defensive huddle to call out his teammates.